0xPb1/helmv1/README.md

 # Helm Charts

-This repository contains packaged Helm charts provided by Lian Duan.
+This repository contains packaged Helm charts provided by Prashanth Bodepu.
-The Chert files is used to Helm 3 Training
+The chart files is used for creating a sample helm charts

 ## Add Repository (stable)